apache/mesos/docs/health-checks.md

 Field `port` must specify an actual port the task is listening on, not a mapped one.

-Built-in executors treat status codes between `200` and `399` as success; custom executors may employ a different strategy, e.g., leveraging the `statuses` field.
+Built-in executors follow HTTP `3xx` redirects and treat status codes between `200` and `399` as success; custom executors may employ a different strategy, e.g., leveraging the `statuses` field.

 **NOTE:** Setting `HealthCheck.HTTPCheckInfo.statuses` has no effect on the built-in executors.